 Between the 2020-2021 and 2021-2022 school years, enrollment increased in 14 regions.
 Among these, Region 6, which includes Huntsville, experienced the largest percentage increase at 5.7% (or 11,629 students).

-By shifting your focus from the streets to the classrooms, you can continue to make a lasting impact on the lives of young people and the well-law enforcement as teachersbeing of your community.
+By shifting your focus from the streets to the classrooms, you can continue to make a lasting impact on the lives of young people and the well-being of your community.
 One of the most popular paths individuals take to earn their Texas teacher certification when switching careers is through an educator preparation program.

 An educator preparation program provides you with the training needed to become a licensed teacher.
 Also known as an alternative teacher certification program, teaching credential programs provide you with the knowledge and skills needed to earn certification.